 A defendant is safeguarded from making self-incriminating statements throughout a criminal case.
 This includes from the moment they are subject to investigation until the commencement of any resulting trial.
 Although it is possible for a defendant to waive their Fifth Amendment rights and take to the stand to offer their version of events, they are not obliged to do so.
 If Fifth Amendment rights are invoked, and a defendant chooses not to testify, this must not be taken as an indication of guilt.
 After all, a person is innocent until proven guilty rather than guilty until proven innocent.

 For the integrity of the criminal justice system to be upheld, it is vital that rights guaranteed under the constitution are honored.
 Defendants should not be coerced into making involuntary statements that jeopardize their best interests.
-If you are facing criminal charges, recognizing the legal protections at your disposal could ensure that you are not convicted of a crime that you did not commit.
+If you are facing criminal charges, recognizing the legal protections a Lakewood defense attorney can provide could ensure that you are not convicted of a crime that you did not commit.